 Most cloud services enforce login using key pairs by default.
 For example, when instances are created in Amazon EC2, users need first to provide a key pair.
 AWS gives users the ability to provision a key pair and download the associated private key anytime.
 AWS stores the public-key in the cloud, and users download their private key and store it in a local file.
 The contents of the private key file looks something like the key below.

 The cloud provider will typically provide a default administrative login (like ec2-user, centos or ubuntu) depending on the Linux distribution selected for the machine instance.
 For a user to login to a host, they will need the IP address or DNS name of the host they provision in AWS as well as the local copy of the private key.
+Knowing about your IP address allows you to implement more security measures so it’s worth finding out about your admin login and exploring those modifications.
 The example below shows how to connect to an AWS EC2 host via secure-shell (ssh) from the public internet using of using the private key stored in the file tensorflow.pem.

 Using the private keys to manage the login process is very secure.
 There is no way that someone can guess your password because there is no password associated with the account.